 In this post we look the pros and cons, of using a small affordable skid-mounted brewhouse for nano-brewery projects.
 I’m seeing a trend towards hyperlocal breweries, with people contacting me about sourcing equipment.

 Just today I had a enquiry from someone in from Madagascar, asking about nano-systems.
 Enquires for brewhouses in the 200-to-300-liter range are increasing.

 Yes, many brewing professionals advise against starting a brewery with a system smaller than 500 liters.
 However, there are people with hyperlocal setups doing well.
 You have to have tight operations, with minimal staff, but it can work.

-These breweries are opening in new craft beer markets or built to serve the population of a small town (5,000 population and under).
+These breweries are opening in new craft beer markets (like Madagascar) or built to serve the population of a small town (5,000 population and under).